maelacudini/FastifyNextjsEcommerce/apps/web/README.md

 ```

 ## Types
 This project uses OpenAPI to convert OpenAPI 3.0/3.1 schemas to TypeScript types and create type-safe fetching.
-To use run the following command:
+To generate types make sure the backend is running, then use the following command:
 ```powershell
 npm run gen:api
 ```